 Stormwater runoff is generated from rain and melted snow that flow over land or impervious surfaces, like paved streets, parking lots and rooftops.
 The runoff picks up pollutants like trash, chemicals, oils, and dirt/sediment before making its way into and harming local rivers, streams, lakes and coastal waters.

-Stormwater utility division operates and maintains 620 miles of pipe, 72 pump stations, and over 100 discharge pipes that collect and route runoff from the streets and gutters to our local rivers, creeks, and sloughs.
-Stormwater divison also manages the City’s National Pollutant Discharge Elimination Permit (NPDES) and all the monitoring, testing, education, and programs required under the permit.
+The City of Stockton Stormwater Utility Division operates and maintains approximately 620 miles of pipe, 72 pump stations, and more than 100 discharge pipes that collect and route runoff from the streets and gutters to our local rivers, creeks, and sloughs.

-Each year the City is required to provide an Annual Report to the State on their Stormwater Program and BMPs.
+Each year the City must provide an Annual Report to the State on the Stormwater Program and BMPs.

 This City of Stockton web page last reviewed on --- 10/13/2020